LiLAW: Lightweight Learnable Adaptive Weighting to Learn Sample Difficulty & Improve Noisy Training

-\citet{jia_learning_2022} use raw training dynamics as input to an LSTM noise detector network which learns to predict mislabels. \citet{jiang_delving_2021} used loss curves to identify corrupted labels and tailed classes by first training a whole network on the original data and then training a CurveNet on the loss curves of each sample as an additional attribute to identify bias type using meta-learning.
-These methods and others \citep{dividemix,topological,unicon,combatingsurrogate} require additional models for difficulty-learning or data selection. \textit{Our method does not require additional models.}
+\citet{jia_learning_2022} use raw training dynamics as input to an LSTM noise detector network which learns to predict mislabels. \citet{jiang_delving_2021} use loss curves to identify corrupted labels by training a whole network on the original data and then training a CurveNet on the loss curves of each sample as an additional attribute to identify bias type. \citet{kong_adaptive_2021} propose adaptive (as opposed to fixed) curriculum learning which uses the current model to adjust loss-based difficulty scores while retaining learned knowledge from a pre-trained model using the KL divergence between the outputs of the current model and the pre-trained model and a pacing function to control the learning pace.
+These methods and others \citep{unicon,dividemix,combatingsurrogate,topological} require additional models for difficulty-learning or data selection. \textit{Our method does not require additional models.}

-In addition, accurate uncertainty estimation and model calibration are essential for reliable predictions.
-Models are well-calibrated if the predicted probabilities accurately reflect the actual chance of an event occurring. \citet{guo_calibration_2017} investigated the calibration of neural networks and found that deeper networks are often poorly calibrated.
-They propose temperature scaling as an effective post-processing calibration method.
-Another approach to improve model calibration is label smoothing \citep{muller_when_2020}. \textit{Our method works synergistically with calibration to improve model performance.}
+Accurate uncertainty estimation and model calibration are essential for reliable predictions.
+Models are well-calibrated if predicted probabilities accurately reflect the chance of an event occurring. \citet{guo_calibration_2017} investigated the calibration of neural networks and found that deeper networks are often poorly calibrated.
+They propose temperature scaling as an effective calibration method.
+Another approach to improve calibration is label smoothing \citep{muller_when_2020}. \textit{Our method works synergistically with calibration to improve model performance.}

 Several methods were developed to characterize sample hardness and data quality such as Data-IQ (Data-Inherent Qualities)~\cite{seedat_data-iq_2022}, DIPS (Data-centric Insights for Pseudo-labeling with Selection)~\cite{seedat_you_2024}, and H-CAT (Hardness Characterization Analysis Toolkit)~\cite{seedat_dissecting_2024}.
 We use H-CAT to study the effectiveness of our method across various settings.